icecream17/solver/README.md

 ## Also

 This uses `String.prototype.replaceAll`, so your node version must be `>=15.0.0`.
 In gitpod do `nvm install 16` on each new terminal.

+Until create-react-app uploads a new version with the postcss-normalize fix, I have to use this override in the package.json